Ruabon railway station: History

 Ruabon station was originally larger than at present, with an extensive marshalling yard with a turntable and goods depot accompanying it, and was the terminus of the Ruabon to Barmouth line which ran via Llangollen, Corwen and Dolgellau.
 This branch line was a victim of the Beeching cuts in the 1960s, closing to passengers in 1965 and completely three years later.
 The bay platform serving this route can still be seen at the station, whilst the old goods yard has been redeveloped as a housing estate.

 The original station building was Italianate in style and was designed by the architect Thomas Penson and opened on 4 November 1846.
 However, this was replaced by the current neo-Tudor style stone buildings, designed by Henry Robertson, in 1860.
 In 1870, refreshment rooms were added between the platforms serving Chester and Barmouth.

 Following further cuts in the national railway service, Ruabon station became an unstaffed halt in 1974.
 Only parts of both main platforms are now in use.

 In 2009, Ruabon station was refurbished at a cost of £70,000.
-New shelters, lighting and passenger information system screens were provided as part of the Welsh Assembly-funded project.
+New shelters, lighting and passenger information system screens were provided as part of the Welsh Government-funded project.

 Facilities

-As noted, the station is unmanned but has a ticket vending machine where tickets must be purchased or collected before boarding.
+As noted, the station is unstaffed but has a ticket vending machine where tickets must be purchased or collected before boarding.
 The main buildings on platform 2 are privately occupied.
 Train running information is offered via digital displays, automatic announcements, timetable posters and customer help points on each platform.
 Step-free access is only provided on platform 2, as platform 1 can only be reached via a footbridge with stairs.
 Ruabon Station is the only station on the Chester-Shrewsbury Line without step-free access.
 The stairs cause major problems for the disabled with passengers wishing to alight here being advised to go to Wrexham and return on the next train south.
 Access for those with prams and pushchairs is also very difficult if not impossible and a struggle for those with luggage or those less mobile.